zinc-collective/convene/convene-web/app/views/guides/_people.md

 ### Operators

-Operators are the people who maintain and manage the whole neighborhood.
+Operators are the people who maintain and manage the whole [Neighborhood].
 They make sure the servers have capacity for all the [Spaces], perform broader moderation responsibilities, and support the [Space Owners].

-[neighborhood]: ./neighborhoods
-[spaces]: ./spaces
-[space]: ./spaces
-[neighbors]: ./#neighbors
-[space members]: ./#space-members
-[space owners]: ./#space-owners
-[guest]: ./people#guests
-[guests]: ./people#guests